 Some classes, such as Ens.Production

 , can be updated dynamically but are stored in the routines database.
-Consequently, if you are mirroring the dynamic data in a production-enabled namespace, you should include the routines database in the mirror.
+Consequently, if you are mirroring the dynamic data in an interoperability-enabled namespace, you should include the routines database in the mirror.

 In most cases, productions are defined and run in the same namespace, but you can use InterSystems IRIS package mapping to make a production class visible in a namespace other than the one it is defined in.
 If you use package mapping and a production is visible in more than one namespace, you should designate only one of these namespaces to compile and run the production, You should not compile, modify, or run the production in any other namespace.
 If you run or modify the same production in more than one namespace it can cause failures that are hard to diagnose.
 Under no circumstances should you do this.
 If you do not use package mapping to map a database to a namespace you do not need to be concerned about this issue.

 When you create a namespace, InterSystems IRIS creates a separate database to store the credentials passwords for the namespace.
 By having the passwords in a separate database, you can encrypt this confidential account information without having to incur the overhead of encrypting all of the namespace data.

 The credentials password database is created in a subdirectory of the namespace's default database for globals.
 The database name and subdirectory name is the name of the namespace's default database for globals with "SECONDARY" appended.
 For example if the default globals database is LABS then the secondary database will be called LABSSECONDARY.
 The credentials passwords database is protected by a resource named after the database (e.g. %DB_LABSSECONDARY) without public access.
 Under most conditions no user needs to have privileges to this resource.
 InterSystems IRIS stores the data in this database under the global ^Ens.SecondaryData.Password